silzai/ObsidianNotes/Notes/RandomStudyNotes/AdvancedDatabase/7-Recovery.md

 >[!important]
 >Need before image and
 ## Immediate update technique:
-- A transaction can be write to disc before committing
+- A transaction can be written to disc before committing
 - So we don't put pressure on the buffer
 - failure can happen after T1 executes half its statements, so need to undo
 - undo: all modified items by T1 are returned to their before image